QwenLM/Qwen2.5/docs/source/getting_started/quickstart.md

     It can be particularly useful in scenarios where disabling thinking is essential for enhancing efficiency.

 -   Soft Switch:
-    Qwen3 also understands the user's instruction on its thinking behaviour, in particular, the soft switch `/think` and `/no_think`.
+    Qwen3 also understands the user's instruction on its thinking behavior, in particular, the soft switch `/think` and `/no_think`.
     You can add them to user prompts or system messages to switch the model's thinking mode from turn to turn.
     The model will follow the most recent instruction in multi-turn conversations.